luckyharryji/concurrency_cpp/README.md

 future can be passed around between threads, forming dependency of result -> functional programming in concurrency environment

 ATM example, state machine, actor model

+# atomic operation and memory model

+`std::atomic_flag` is lock free object, it'ps a boolean, and can be used as buildinng blocks for other atomic operation and lock